 Market research requires some time and money.
 But if you’ve ever doubted the value of the resulting data, consider this recent finding from The Economist.
-The respected British publication says that “The world’s most valuable resource is no longer oil, but data”[i].
-With Data Privacy Day coming up on the 28th, we wanted to share the power of big data and its effect on any business in today's world.
+The respected British publication says that “The world’s most valuable resource is no longer oil, but data”.
+With data privacy becoming a more talked about initiative, we wanted to share the power of big data and its effect on any business in today's world.

-Moreover, “industrial giants such as GE and Siemens now sell themselves as data firms”[vi].
-Like 61% of companies, they recognize that “big data is now a driver of revenues in its own right and is becoming as valuable to their businesses as their existing products and services”[vii].
+Moreover, “industrial giants such as GE and Siemens now sell themselves as data firms”.
+Like 61% of companies, they recognize that “big data is now a driver of revenues in its own right and is becoming as valuable to their businesses as their existing products and services”.

 Regulators are also starting to appreciate the incredible worth of data.
-In Europe, the European Union has implemented the General Data Protection Regulation (GDPR) to “reshape how data is handled”[viii] to protect and empower citizens.
+In Europe, the European Union has implemented the General Data Protection Regulation (GDPR) to protect and empower citizens.
 It also imposes heavy penalties on non-compliant organizations.

 So why is data now so precious?
-Data has long been “the lifeblood of successful sales strategies”[xi], giving companies “more scope to improve [their] products” and attract more customers[xii].
-It has been a “key input for driving growth, enabling businesses to differentiate themselves and maintain a competitive edge”[xiii].
+Data has long been “the lifeblood of successful sales strategies”, giving companies more scope to improve their products and attract more customers.
+It has been a key input for driving growth, enabling businesses to differentiate themselves and maintain a competitive edge.

-But recently, algorithms and techniques such as machine learning have allowed us to “extract more value”[xiv] from the massive quantities of data produced (we’re talking 2.5 quintillion bytes per day globally![xv]).
-Plus, they have enabled more rapid data processing and analysis, ensuring that information is “delivered at exactly the right time”[xvi].
+But recently, algorithms and techniques such as machine learning have allowed us to extract more value from the massive quantities of data produced (we’re talking 2.5 quintillion bytes per day globally!).
+Plus, they have enabled more rapid data processing and analysis, ensuring that information is delivered at exactly the right time.